SuperDARNCanada/borealis/docs/source/setup_software.rst

    selected and must also be compatible with the version of CUDA that supports the compute capability version of the GPU.
 Getting the OS to run stable with NVIDIA is the most important step, **so make sure you read this page carefully**.

+#.
+Install the latest NVIDIA CUDA drivers (see
+   https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html).
+The radar software uses CUDA for accelerated data processing and is required for the best performance.
+Make sure the version of CUDA installed is appropriate for your GPU and works with your installed NVIDIA drivers.

 #.  **NOTE: Overclocking is no longer suggested, as reliability is more important than
     performance now**.
 Use the BIOS to find a stable over-clock for the CPU.
 Usually the recommended